ermi111/ermi111/README.md

 Tools of the Trade: Git, npm, Composer, VS Code (my code-fueled throne) Project Playground:

-[CSSClassManager]: [Freely with just two classes for you CSS classes] (https://github.com/ermi111/CSSClassManager)
+CSSClassManager: Freely with just two classes for you CSS classes (https://github.com/ermi111/CSSClassManager)
-[Ripple-effect-for-buttons]: [Ripple effect for your HTML Buttons] (https://github.com/ermi111/ripple-effect-for-buttons)
+Ripple-effect-for-buttons: Ripple effect for your HTML Buttons (https://github.com/ermi111/ripple-effect-for-buttons)
-[Component-loader]: [Single line to load pages with infinte capabilities] (https://github.com/ermi111/component-loader) Beyond the Code:
+Component-loader: Single line to load pages with infinte capabilities (https://github.com/ermi111/component-loader) Beyond the Code:

 Always Learning: My brain craves new tech like coffee (speaking of, anyone for a refill?) - currently diving into the world of [Angular.js].
 Open to Collaboration: Let's brew something fantastic together!
 If you've got an idea, my inbox is always open.
-Connect with Me: [Telegram] (t.me/@bewithmejesus)
+Connect with Me: Telegram [https://t.me/@bewithmejesus]
 Disclaimer: May cause occasional code-induced laughter and excessive keyboard clacking.